prebrov/bc-ingest-profiles/README.md

 ## Asia-PREMIUM DASH-CENC and Widevine Classic
 Based on Asia-PREMIUM, DRM-protected with Widevine Classic and DASH-CENC, packaged for **Widevine Classic**, PlayReady, Marlin

+## Asia-PREMIUM DASH-CENC and FairPlay
+Based on Asia-PREMIUM, DRM-protected with Apple FairPlay and DASH-CENC, packaged for **Widevine Classic**, **HLS FairPlay**, PlayReady, Marlin

 ## Mezzanine + Watermark
 Creates mezzanine file from source, stores it as digital master, adds watermark to all other renditions.
 Watermarks are placed and scaled differently on MP4 vs. HLS